 Nominees are solicited annually from NC state agencies/universities and local government organizations.
-Specific enrollment information is sent to state agency/university Training Coordinators each Spring to start the process.
-Each state agency/ university is allocated a number of available slots each class.
+Specific enrollment information is sent to state agency/university Training Coordinators and published in the state-wide Learning Management System (LMS) each Spring to start the process.
 Participant selection criteria (including the prerequisite training program information) are provided to help in the nomination process.
 State agencies/universities and local government organizations are responsible for ensuring that their nominated employees meet all criteria for CPM Program enrollment.

-NC State government agency/university managers interested in enrolling in the CPM program should contact their agency/university training coordinator for specific details about the CPM selection guidelines.
+NC State government agency/university managers interested in enrolling in the CPM program should download an application from the Learning Managment System (LMS) and contact their agency/university training coordinator for specific details about the CPM selection guidelines.

 To be nominated by their NC state government agency/university or local government organization, managers must fit the following criteria: